vincentbarrault/traffic-sign-classifier/README.md

 | 12 | ReLU activation |- | - |
 | 13 | Full connection |84 | 43 |

+### Discussion on model architecture

+### Layers
+My network is a convolutional neural network, as these tend to do very well with images.
+The architecture is similar to LeNet-5 neural network, with 2 convolutional layers and 3 fully connected layers.
+Several trainings were run to try to find the best compromise between training throughput and accuracy:
+- removing 1 of the 2 convolutional layers: the training was then quite faster but the accuracy dropped significantly (>10%).
+This option has been discarded.
+- removing 1 of the 3 fully connected layers: the training throughput did not change too much and the accuracy went down a little (around 2-3%).
+This option has been discarded.
+- Adding 1 more fully connected layer or 1 more convolutional layer: Accuracy was roughly the same (adding less than 1% accuracy), not making enough difference to justify adding another of those layers.
+This option has been discarded.
+- Using average pooling instead of max pooling did not affect too much the accuracy and the decision was taken to keep max pooling.
+- A dropout with a probability of 0.5 has been added before the fully connected layers.
+The first 2-3 epochs of validation have then a lower accuracy than without using dropout, but after 10 epochs, the gain is important, around 3% on validation and test accuracy.
+The dropout has been implemented.

+#### Parameters
+The model was trained, then evaluated by using:
+- Adam optimizer: computationally efficient and well suited for large scale problems (data or parameters), this optimizer has a broad adoption for deep learning applications in computer vision, extending the "classic" stochastic gradient descent algorithm,
-The model was trained, then evaluated with a Batch size of **32** and Epoch of **10**:  1 Epoch corresponds to the complete (validation here) data set being passed forward and backward through the neural network.
+- Batch size of **32**,
+- Epoch of **10**:  1 Epoch corresponds to the complete (validation here) data set being passed forward and backward through the neural network.

+Running training/evaluation with a lower number of epoch affects considerably the validation accuracy (see below, validation accuracy is **0.937** at epoch **8** and **0.951** at epoch **10**).
+The same test was made with a higher number of epochs, this had almost no impact or improvement on the validation accuracy.
+The decision was taken to use **10** epochs.

+The hyperparameters have the following values:
+- mean of 0,
+- standard deviation/sigma of 0.1.

+#### Training and validation of our model

 > Training...
 >
 > EPOCH 1 ...
 Validation Accuracy = 0.827